-Pacific & Western's Director Orientation and Professional Development Program is designed to enhance our Directors' knowledge and ability to execute their responsibilities to Pacific & Western.
-When a new director joins Pacific & Western they are provided with a comprehensive package of information regarding the company.
-In addition, on an ongoing basis the Directors receive written material and presentations from senior management and expert advisors on various aspects of Pacific & Western's operations, and emerging issues.
-Also, the Directors are encouraged to enrol in relevant professional development programs, and a fixed amount of the cost of such enrollment is reimbursed to them.
+The Bank's Director Orientation and Professional Development Program is designed to enhance the Directors' knowledge and ability to execute their responsibilities to the Bank.
+All new Directors are provided with a comprehensive package of information regarding the Bank.
+In addition, on an ongoing basis, in order to keep the Directors up-to-date on operations and those matters that affect the business of the Bank, Directors receive written material and presentations from management and expert advisors on various aspects of the Bank's operations and on emerging issues.
+Also, Directors are encouraged to enroll in relevant professional development programs, and the expenses incurred are reimbursed to a fixed maximum amount.
 All of the Directors are members of the Institute of Corporate Directors.

 Board of Directors' Responsibilities

-- Appoint officers, including the Chief Executive Officer, and regularly evaluate the effectiveness and performance of such officers in managing the operations of Pacific & Western and the risks to which it is exposed
+- Appoint officers, including the Chief Executive Officer, and regularly evaluate the effectiveness and performance of such officers in managing the Bank's operations and the risks to which the Bank is exposed

-- Oversee employee compensation plans and ascertain whether they are consistent with sustainable achievement of business objectives, the prudent management of operations and the risks to which Pacific & Western is exposed
+- Oversee employee compensation plans and ascertain whether they are consistent with sustainable achievement of business objectives, the prudent management of operations, and the risks to which the Bank is exposed

-In order to discharge the Board's responsibilities, certain governance issues have been delegated to committees of the Board, each of which is comprised entirely of independent directors.
-Each of the Committees reports regularly to the Board.
+In order to fully discharge the Board's responsibilities the Board has delegated certain governance responsibilities to three Board committees, being the Audit Committee, Risk Oversight Committee, and Conduct Review, Governance & HR Committee, each of which is comprised entirely of independent directors.
+Each of the three Committees reports regularly to the Board.